Daprinternerd/G1-Ghost-Mini/Journal.md

 # 6/28/25 Final Touches

-I added things to the repo ,exported the BOM to the repo, finished the lo,g and did last-minute CAD work Time Spent: 3 hours
+I added things to the repo, exported the BOM to the repo, finished the log, and did last-minute CAD work Time Spent: 3 hours

+# Note
+I did use a lot of reference material in this project, please do understand, though, in the end, all the CAD ended up being mine, either by replacing the part with something better that I made or by somthing else like that "ship of thesus style" it ended up being unrecognisable as the oringinal inspo.